©Photo by iStock: shirosuna-m

 Who is getting married?

-Marriages between two foreign nationals in Japan tend to be either civil, religious, or both.
-However, only holding a religious ceremony without registering the marriage with a city/ward office does not mean you are legally married in Japan and therefore may not legally be married period.
+Marriages between two foreign nationals in Japan tend to be either civil, religious or both.
+However, only holding a religious ceremony without registering the marriage with a city/ward office does not mean you are legally married in Japan.

 Whether you are marrying a Japanese national or another foreign national in Japan, the same procedure and paperwork is required.